-More than 60% of all US Covid-19 cases were reported since Election Day.
+More than 60% of all US COVID-19 cases were reported since Election Day.
 Now experts warn a variant could further fuel spread - Local News 8

 To boost their numbers, parts of the country are working to find ways to ramp up vaccinations.

-Tommy Thompson, president of the University of Wisconsin System, says more vaccination sites will be opening up soon, with the goal of opening sites on all 26 campuses in the system.
+Tommy Thompson, president of the University of Wisconsin System and a former governor, says more vaccination sites will be opening up soon, with the goal of opening sites on all 26 campuses in the system.

 Minnesota Gov. Tim Walz announced the state was launching a vaccine pilot program and will partner with local health and school districts to target certain populations.